themactep/thingino-onvif/MEMORY_CORRUPTION_FIXES.md

 These fixes address the root causes of the production segmentation faults:

-1. **Primary Issue**: The realloc failure bug was likely the main cause of crashes
+1. **Primary Issue**: NULL pointer dereferences in cat() function were the main cause of CGI crashes
-2. **Secondary Issue**: JSON parsing buffer overflow was a critical vulnerability
+2. **Secondary Issues**: Realloc failure handling and JSON parsing buffer overflow were critical vulnerabilities
-3. **Defensive Programming**: Added comprehensive bounds checking throughout
+3. **Defensive Programming**: Added comprehensive bounds checking and NULL pointer validation throughout
 4. **Memory Safety**: All memory operations now have proper error handling

 ## Recommendations